paulqsims/inno_pop/readme.md

 readme
 ================

+  - Last update: 2020-07-27

 ## Description

 Data and code associated with the study “An investigation of population variation in maze exploration and its predictors in wild Trinidadian guppies (*Poecilia reticulata*)”. *In prep*.
+Please see the publication for further details on data collection, the experimental apparatus, procedure, and statistical analyses.

 This repository will be permanently archived at Zenodo.

 A report summary containing all the R script output, including plots, can be found at